Republican Party (United States): Embrace of Trumpism and far-right ideology

+Starting in October 2025, Axios, Politico, The Economist, The Wall Street Journal, and The New York Times described the party as undergoing a "rift" among a growing cohort of anti-Jewish and antisemitic voices within the party and debate over how expansive the party's coalition should be.
+In January 2026, Trump publicly came out against those with antisemitic views in the party, which The New York Times and The Economist described as being contrasted with J.D.
+Vance's prior refusal to condemn the incidents and statement that the party did not need "purity tests".

+Beginning in the early 2020s, several Republican politicians have been promoting the Great Replacement conspiracy theory.

 Economic policies

 Enacting high tariffs on foreign imports is a core component of Donald Trump's fiscal agenda.
 Tariffs are taxes on foreign imports, mainly paid by domestic businesses, given that consumers generally do not import foreign goods directly.
 By raising tariffs to their highest levels since the Gilded Age, Trump enacted one of the largest tax increases by any Republican president.
 The Constitution's Import-Export Clause requires that only the federal government be allowed to collect tariff revenue from imports.

-Traditionally, Republicans believe that free markets and individual achievement are the primary factors behind economic prosperity.
+Historically, Republicans advocated for free markets and individual achievement as the primary factors behind economic prosperity.
 Reduction in income taxes for those with higher incomes is a core component of Republicans' fiscal agenda.

+In February 2026, the New York Times contrasted Trump's economic policies with those of Mitt Romney, the previous Republican presidential nominee before Trump.
+It described Trump's economic ideology as similar to dirigisme, used in some countries such as France.

+State capitalism

+The relationship between income and voting broke down in the 2010s.
+Instead, age and education became the best predictors of voting behavior.
+Writing for Time magazine in 2024, Jeffrey Sonnenfeld described Trump's moves against capitalism as sharing "more in common with far-left progressive positions than with traditional GOP views, and are often far more progressive than the Biden Administration" and wrote that he expected such attacks to continue into his second term.

-As of 2025, Trump and the Republican Party largely abandoned traditional Republican orthodoxy about protecting and promoting the free market, instead favoring state capitalism by taking direct government equity stakes in major US corporations, an approach that has been characterized by critics in favor of free market economics as socialist.
+By 2025, Trump and the Republican Party largely abandoned traditional Republican orthodoxy about protecting and promoting the free market, instead favoring state capitalism by taking direct government equity stakes in major US corporations, an approach that has been characterized by critics in favor of free market economics as socialist.
+The Trump administration has also deviated from the GOP's conventional free market approach by ordering Nvidia and AMD to pay the federal government a portion of chip sales to China.